What is the mind exactly? Is it your brain, your consciousness, the reality of your being, or is it indeterminable and unquantifiable?

 Is it my mind, brain or both?

-– We can send a human being to the moon.
+– Send a human being to the moon.

-– We can save millions of lives every day through medicine.
+– Save millions of lives every day through medicine.

-– We can connect with each other anywhere in the world in an instant.
+– Connect with each other anywhere in the world in an instant.

 It’s a miracle, don’t you think?